neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 .. tip::
  	There are more possible directories in a package and we do have some conventions for naming certain sub directories.
-All that is explained in fine detail in the `FLOW3 reference manual <http://flow3.typo3.org/documentation/>`_.
+All that is explained in fine detail in the `TYPO3 Flow reference manual <http://flow.typo3.org/documentation/>`_.

 .. important::
 	For the blog example in this tutorial we created some style sheets